 These tax credits are not intended to provide generalized relief from an owners’ tax liability, but to encourage investments in renewable energy by reducing the financial cost of the investment.
 However, tax-exempt entities, including public power utilities, cannot directly benefit from either the ITC or PTC for a facility that they own.5 Some entities with little to no tax liability do jointly own qualifying facilities with a “tax equity” partner whose sole role is to monetize an ITC or PTC.
 However, a public power utility cannot feasibly enter this sort of “partnership flip” transaction.6 Public power utilities can indirectly benefit from such credits by entering long-term power-purchase agreements with taxable entities that can claim these credits.
 However, the transactional costs of such agreements can be high.
 Additionally, only a portion of the value of the tax credit is generally considered to be passed on to the purchaser, thus muting the incentive effect.

-Over the last several decades, Congress has tried several methods of addressing these problems.
+Over the last several decades, Congress has tried numerous methods of addressing these problems.
 In 1992, Congress authorized Renewable Energy Production Incentives (REPI) for public power and cooperative utilities, which sought to provide direct payments comparable to the PTC earned by taxable entities.
-However, during the 15 years during which REPI funds were appropriated, public power utilities and rural electric cooperatives qualified for $329 million in REPI payments, but Congress only appropriated $54 million.
+However, during the 15 years in which REPI funds were appropriated, public power utilities and rural electric cooperatives qualified for $329 million in REPI payments, but Congress only appropriated $54 million.
 After 2009, Congress stopped appropriating funds for REPI entirely.